Top Dogs: Unleashing Australia's Favourite Canine Companions

 A Frenchie wears our Taupe Harness whilst out and about with mum!

 What's the most popular dog breed in Australia?
 In Australia, we love our pets, especially our pooches, with almost two in every three households having a furry friend.
-As pet experts with four years of working with pups (and owners) under our belt, we’re curious about what the most popular dog breeds in Australia actually are.
+As pet experts with four years of working with pups (and owners) under our belt with ST ARGO, we’re curious about what the most popular dog breeds in Australia actually are.

 There’s approximately 360 breeds in the world, but here are the top 7 breeds Aussie’s just can't get enough of...